18-24 November 2017

-Launched in 2014 by the British Viola Society and Birmingham Conservatoire, the Competition was dedicated to Cecil Aronowitz, the South African violist and long-term collaborator with Benjamin Britten.
+Launched in 2014 by the British Viola Society and the Royal Birmingham Conservatoire, the Competition was dedicated to Cecil Aronowitz, the South African violist and long-term collaborator with Benjamin Britten.

 The three-day event in 2014 was open to players under the age of 21 and saw 13 semi-finalists competing from countries including Switzerland, South Korea, Lithuania, China and Germany.